Codenativ-Community/Events-submission/README.md

 # Events-submission
-This repository is based for event based submission on the event page under the Codenativ Discord channel
+This repository is based for event based submission on the event page under the Codenativ Discord channel.
+The projects submission here are submitted by members of Codenativ Community.